 It really is just that easy!

-I’ve only tried it with the kind of mop that I have, I found this mop at my parents house on one trip down south and was so impressed with it that when I got home I promptly bought myself THE EXACT SAME MOP and a SECOND WASHABLE PAD because I love it so much (it’s super sturdy and this is coming from someone that has snapped her fair share of mop handles over the years…whoops).
+I’ve only tried this method with the kind of mop that I have, I found this kind of mop at my parents house and was so impressed with it that when I got home I promptly bought myself THE SAME STYLE OF MOP (mine just had better user reviews than my folks mop did…lol) because I love it so much (it’s super sturdy and this is coming from someone that has snapped her fair share of mop handles over the years…whoops).

 *** Certain cleaning solutions can leave your walls sticky if you wash them this way.
 You can always follow up with a water “rinse” spritz with your spray bottle and a fresh mop pad to avoid this.

 I love to clean with Natural cleaning solutions as often as possible, so I must tell you that I use White Distilled Vinegar to clean with on a daily basis.